eddy-Wang/eddy-Wang/README.md

 - 👋 Hi, I’m @eddy-Wang
-- 👀 I’m interested in NLP (to be pricise RAG), CV (for instance single-photon restoration enhancement, also enhanced underwater video quallity assessment)
+- 👀 I’m interested in NLP, CV, etc.
 - 🌱 I’m currently learning GraphRAG and the relevant prerequisite
 - 💞️ I’m looking to collaborate on sota research and developing
 - 📫 reach me at 2542999@dundee.ac.uk